cadence-workflow/cadence-web/README.md

 ### Using cadence-web

-Latest version of `cadence-web` is included in `cadence` composed docker containers that can be found [here][cadence].
-To start using it clone `cadence` repo and run the following command
+The latest version of `cadence-web` is included in the `cadence` composed docker containers in the [main Cadence repository][cadence].
+Follow the instructions there to get started.
 ```
 docker-compose -f docker/docker-compose.yml up
 ```